khyatiparekh/Searching-for-Success/README.md

 # Searching For Success
 ## Using google searches to predict the stock market

-Searching For Success is a template project that help amateur investor to visualize search trends on Google for selected company and get probability that the stock price will increase when the quarterly reports will be released for the same company.
+Searching For Success is a template project that can help an amateur investor to visualize search trends on Google for selected company and get probability that the stock price will increase when the quarterly reports will be released for that company.

 To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions in the `setup.py` in SearchingForSuccess.